 Getting married is one of the biggest decisions you'll take in life.
-There are some things about marrying in church that make that big moment extra special:
+There are some things about marrying in church that make your wedding ceremony extra special:

-- You can make amazing vows, or promises, in a church.
+You can make meaningful marriage vows, or promises, in a church.
 These vows, made in public, will help you to stay together and grow together.

-- The Vicar has a very particular role to play in your wedding.
-They can blend ancient tradition and modern experience to reflect your story.
+The Vicar has a vital role to play in your wedding.
+They can blend classic traditions with a contemporary tone to reflect your story.
 Because of the relationship with the Vicar, your wedding can be made personal, memorable, meaningful and beautiful.

-- Church buildings offer outstanding beauty.
-Old or new, intimate or grand, our 16,000 churches are some of the nation's most stunning wedding venues, with two-thirds being listed buildings.
+Church buildings offer outstanding beauty.
+No matter which venue you choose, our 16,000 churches are some of the nation's most stunning wedding venues, with twothirds being listed buildings.

-- You can be involved in making choices about your ceremony.
+You can be involved in making choices about your ceremony.
 You can even use an online ceremony planner to get you started.
-For some people, a church simply seems like the proper place to get married.
-Churches can be described as 'peaceful', 'serene', or having an atmosphere that makes marrying there a particularly special experience.

 You can marry in church!